 Getting involved with your child's academic career can be one of the most rewarding aspects of parenting.
-By assisting with a Science Olympiad team or program, you can share your love of science with your child.
-It's a lot more rewarding than serving punch at the school dance!
+By assisting with a Science Olympiad team or program, you can share your love of science with your child and make a positive impact on your community.

 Elementary Science Olympiad (ESO)